croz-ltd/nrich/nrich-validation/README.md

 #### ValidFileResolvable

-Does the same thing as `ValidFile` constraint but resolves allowedContentTypeList, allowedExtensionList and allowedFileNameRegex from Springs `Environment` bean allowing those properties to be defined in property files.
+Does the same thing as `ValidFile` constraint but resolves allowedContentTypeList, allowedExtensionList and allowedFileNameRegex from Spring's `Environment` bean allowing those properties to be defined in property files.

 ```java